marcastro15/Security-Technical-Implementation-Guide-STIG-Security-Check/README.md

 Pre-requisite Installation/Knowledge
 ------------------------------------
-Oracle Linux 7 Version
+1. Oracle Linux 7 Version
-Bash Scripts
+2. Bash Scripts
-Enable "sudo" configuration
+3. Enable "sudo" configuration

 How to run it?
 -------------
 Running the bash script is simple.
 It will check the security configuration setup of the Oracle linux and output the status.
 The goal here is to automate the process of checking the settings instead of checking them manually by hand.
+It should be a turn-key operations for the System Administrator of the systems.

 ./linux_stig_check.sh